evanx/redishub/README.md

 #### Why use a hosted Redis service rather than one's own?

-Actually RedisHub doesn't offer hosted Redis instances (yet).
+Actually WebServa doesn't offer hosted Redis instances (yet).
 It addresses some use cases where an online serverless storage/messaging service is convenient.

 #### Will you ever offer a hosted Redis service?

 There are other PaaS vendors that offer hosted Redis at scale, e.g. AWS ElastiCache, RedisLabs, OpenRedis and RedisGreen.

-I wish to experiment with orchestrating Redis instances, clusters and replicas, to automate RedisHub itself.
+I wish to experiment with orchestrating Redis instances, clusters and replicas, to automate WebServa itself.
 However I'm more interested in other things e.g. auto-archival and serverless lamdbas, than Redis hosting per se.

-#### How will RedisHub support its lambdas?
+#### How will WebServa support its lambdas?

 The platform should handle identity, auth, configuration, deployment, logging, messaging, monitoring and scaling.
 A notable simplication is that Redis will be used across the board for all these concerns.